Power Purchase Agreements in Bankruptcy: Competing Interests Under the Bankruptcy Code and Federal Power Act

 Recording of a 90-minute premium CLE webinar with Q&A

-This CLE webinar will discuss the divergent law on whether an energy industry debtor can reject its power purchase agreements (PPAs) and provide bankruptcy counsel with an understanding of how this issue might be resolved in bankruptcy proceedings.
+This CLE course will discuss the divergent law on whether an energy industry debtor can reject its power purchase agreements (PPAs) and provide bankruptcy counsel with an understanding of how this issue might be resolved in bankruptcy proceedings.

 - Recent developments